apache/flink/docs/internals/add_operator.md

 MAP_PARTITION(MapPartitionDriver.class, null /* or chained variant */, PIPELINED, false)
 ~~~

-- *Cost function*: The class {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/costs/CostEstimator.java "CostEstimator" %} needs to know how expensive the operation is to the system.
+- *Cost function*: The class {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/costs/CostEstimator.java "CostEstimator" %} needs to know how expensive the operation is to the system.
 The costs here refer to the non-UDF part of the operator.
 Since the operator does essentially no work (it forwards the record stream to the UDF), the costs are zero.
 We change the `costOperator(...)` method by adding the *MAP_PARTITION* constant to the switch statement similar to the *MAP* constant such that no cost is accounted for it.

 - *OperatorDescriptor*: The operator descriptors define how an operation needs to be treated by the optimizer.
 They describe how the operation requires the input data to be (e.g., sorted or partitioned) and that way allows the optimizer to optimize the data movement, sorting, grouping in a global fashion.
-They do that by describing which {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/dataproperties/RequestedGlobalProperties.java "RequestedGlobalProperties" %} (partitioning, replication, etc) and which {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/dataproperties/RequestedLocalProperties.java "RequestedLocalProperties" %} (sorting, grouping, uniqueness) the operator has, as well as how the operator affects the existing {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/dataproperties/GlobalProperties.java "GlobalProperties" %} and {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/dataproperties/LocalProperties.java "LocalProperties" %}.
+They do that by describing which {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/dataproperties/RequestedGlobalProperties.java "RequestedGlobalProperties" %} (partitioning, replication, etc) and which {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/dataproperties/RequestedLocalProperties.java "RequestedLocalProperties" %} (sorting, grouping, uniqueness) the operator has, as well as how the operator affects the existing {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/dataproperties/GlobalProperties.java "GlobalProperties" %} and {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/dataproperties/LocalProperties.java "LocalProperties" %}.
 In addition, it defines a few utility methods, for example to instantiate an operator candidate.
 Since the *mapPartition()* function is very simple (no requirements on partitioning/grouping), the descriptor is very simple.
-Other operators have more complex requirements, for example the {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/operators/GroupReduceProperties.java "GroupReduce" %}.
-Some operators, like *join* have multiple ways in which they can be executed and therefore have multiple descriptors ({% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/operators/HashJoinBuildFirstProperties.java "Hash Join 1" %}, {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/operators/HashJoinBuildSecondProperties.java "Hash Join 2" %}, {% gh_link /flink-compiler/src/main/java/org/apache/flink/compiler/operators/SortMergeJoinDescriptor.java "SortMerge Join" %}).
+Other operators have more complex requirements, for example the {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/operators/HashJoinBuildFirstProperties.java "Hash Join 1" %}, {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/operators/HashJoinBuildSecondProperties.java "Hash Join 2" %}, {% gh_link /flink-optimizer/src/main/java/org/apache/flink/optimizer/operators/SortMergeJoinDescriptor.java "SortMerge Join" %}).
 The code sample below explains (with comments) how to create a descriptor for the *MapPartitionOperator*

   ~~~ java